 (1898, Theizé, France - 1988, Orsay, France)

-Close to neo-humanists until the Second World War, Charles Lapicque (1898-1988) first worked non-figurative painting before to develop his own researches.
-Graduated of the Ecole Centrale and great physician, he was interested scientifically by colours and theorized on their contrast.
+Close to neo-humanists until the Second World War, Charles Lapicque initially worked in the non-figurative style before developing his own approach.
+Graduating of the Ecole Centrale and being a great physician, he was interested scientifically in colours and theorized on their contrast.

 It is with drawing than Charles Lapicque goes over the Cartesian logic.
-Without even raising the hand, Lapicque draw fantastic and caustic characters in an almost automatic way.
-According to him, drawing is a way to "admire the real nearly in the instant".
-His drawings show his unbridle imagination and his humour.
-Charles Lapicque opened the way to narrative figuration artists : the character of the Hourloupe by Dubuffet is a direct influence of Lapicque's figures.
+Without even raising the hand, Lapicque draws fantastic and caustic characters in an almost automatic way.
+According to him, drawing is a way to "admire the real almost in an instant".
+His drawings show his unbridle imagination and humour.
+Charles Lapicque opened the way to narrative figuration for other artists : the character of the Hourloupe by Dubuffet is a direct influence of Lapicque's figures.